 Contact your local pest control company for a thorough wildlife/pest inspection

 Exterminators know a pest’s favorite places to hide and also their favorite foods.
 If you have cleaned up your yard, fixed any leaky faucets and sealed any cracks and crevices but are still having an issue with pests, a pest control technician can help you find other problem areas you may not have seen or thought about.
-Even if you aren’t currently having a pest problem, it’s still a good idea to participate in preventative pest control.
-Preventative pest control aids in the effort to stop pests from ever becoming a problem.

 If you have been bitten by an unknown species of snake, contact medical personnel immediately.